-Meet at the “Port of Saint John” by 9:30am.
-There was no specifics.
+Meet at the “Port of Saint John” by 9:30 am.
+There were no specifics.
 Let’s face it, if I can find a ship in San Juan, Saint John would be a walk in the park.
 I mean how could you miss it on a beautiful sunny day.

-There is also tons of exercise options from basketball, running, soccer, free falling, wall climbing, roller skating dance hall, and gym.
+There are also tons of exercise options from basketball, running, soccer, free falling, wall climbing, roller skating dance hall, and gym.

-After the tour we were seated for dinner and and there was a mini menu of some of the best dishes on the ship.
+After the tour, we were seated for dinner and there was a mini menu of some of the best dishes on the ship.
 I ordered the Swordfish which I never knew I would love.

-The main discount was pretty much just access to the on ship Next Cruise desk what had some deals.
-After the we wandered the ship a bit more Andy took some photos.
+The main discount was pretty much just access to the on-ship Next Cruise desk what had some deals.
+After we wandered the ship a bit more and took some more photos.

 If the economics worked out I would like to travel on this ship or another RCL ship sometime.
 This ship is incredible.
-The elevators even have a floor pattern that tells you what day of week it is.
-Also the ship speaker music in common areas was really pleasant and diverse.
+The elevators even have a floor pattern that tells you what day of the week it is.
+The ship speaker music in common areas was really pleasant and diverse.